estebanm123/wgi-raw-decode-leak/README.md

 This is a sample app demonstrating a memory leak when CR2 files are decoded with the Windows::Graphics::Imaging::BitmapDecoder.
 Note this test app uses Windows App SDK/WinUI3.

+Check out MainWindow.xaml.cpp for the code producing the memory leak.

 ## Repro Instructions

 1. Clone the repo and open SoftwareBitmapMemoryLeak.sln.